Graphic Design vs. Illustration: What’s The Difference?

 Everyone knows that the best brands are the best visual communicators.
 Visual communication is how a brand stands out from the pack, builds a unique presence, and remains memorable.
 Visual branding is all around us, from the Nike swoosh to Mr. Clean, and each one has the power to trigger a memory or evoke an emotion.
 But did you know that the Nike swoosh and Mr. Clean are actually two very different things?
 In the art world, one would be considered a “design,” and the other would be an “illustration.”

 Graphic design and illustration are both important visual communication methods, and they often involve similar tools and skillsets, so it’s easy to misunderstand the terms.
 And when we’re talking about new, unique visuals, it can be challenging to describe your idea — let alone know how to categorize it.
-But a better understanding of both illustration and graphic design, and the differences between them, helps you communicate with designers and art directors, so you get the artwork you love faster.
+But a better understanding of the two, and the differences between them, helps you communicate with designers and art directors, so you get the artwork you love faster.

 All About Illustration

 Illustrators create a work of art that visualizes a story, idea, or subject.
-It can be as simple as a piece of clip art, or complex as the illustration in a children’s book.
-An illustration can be realistic or abstract, with a vast range of styles and subjects.
-In the simplest terms, an illustration almost any form of visual representation that isn’t photography: if the artist creates it from their imagination, it’s an illustration.
+It can be as simple as a piece of clip art, or complex as the illustration in a children’s book, however, it focuses on creative interpretation.
+An illustration art can be realistic or abstract, with a vast range of styles and subjects.
+In the simplest terms, an illustration is almost any form of visual representation that isn’t photography: if the artist creates it from their imagination, it’s an illustration.

 Many illustrators have classical art backgrounds and work with tools (at least in the beginning) like pencils or brushes.
 They often then digitize their work, and either finish it, or work from beginning to end, in software like Adobe Photoshop, Adobe Illustrator, ArtRage, or entire suites of drawing, painting, and sketching tools.